 The objective of this guide is to describe the present use, application and characteristic of selecting various inventory planning methods, and to explain how the methods are applied by the supply chain professionals.

-Before we dive into Inventory Planning methods we need to understand what are the symptoms and implications of using poor or no inventor planning methods:
+Before we dive into methods of the inventory planning we need to understand what are the symptoms and implications of using poor or no inventor planning methods:

 - Increasing numbers of back-orders (also known as past dues)